Search

 Neocaridina Behaviour And Temperament

 Neocaridina shrimp are a popular freshwater shrimp species known for their easy care and beautiful colors.
 They are also relatively peaceful and make good tank mates for other mild fish and shrimp.
+Here are some of the critical aspects of neocaridina shrimp behavior and temperament:

 • Non-aggressive: Neocaridina shrimp are not aggressive towards each other or other tank mates.
 They are peaceful creatures that generally get along with other shrimp, fish, and snails.